-Many pets like puppies and kittens are so cute that many people can’t resist taking them home, sometimes without carefully thinking through their decision.
+Many animals like puppies and kittens are so cute that many people can’t resist taking them home, sometimes without carefully thinking through their decision.
 Then, after a few weeks, sometimes days, these people realise the great responsibilities involved in their animal’s care.
 One of these responsibilities is the time required to care for the animal.

-The care of the most common pets such as dogs, cats and rabbits requires considerable time.
-This is especially the case for dogs as they are not happy if left alone for long periods of time.
-Pets cannot be ignored just because you are too tired or too busy.
+The care of the most common companion animals such as dogs, cats and rabbits requires considerable time.
+This is especially the case for dogs, as they are not happy if left alone for long periods of time.
+Companion animals cannot be ignored just because you are too tired or too busy.

-The average lifespan of dogs and cats is around 12 years, with some dogs and cats living until 15 or even 20 years of age so it's a long-term commitment.
+The average lifespan of dogs and cats is around 12 years, with some dogs and cats living until 15 or even 20 years of age, so it's a long-term commitment.

 While puppies and kittens are very adorable, you will need to be prepared to provide for an adult animal too and, in the case of some dogs, a much larger animal with considerable exercise needs and often a large appetite!

-Pets need human company and will always depend on you.
+Companion animals need human company and will always depend on you.
 You must be sure that your lifestyle can give them this company.